 For years we have been told as patients we should be careful about our portion sizes when we eat, as too much food can make us breathless.
 So if your portion sizes are small and you are still becoming breathless, maybe it is the food you are eating and not the amount that is causing the issues.

 For many years I ate Thai food as I loved the flavors.
 The downside was that many of the Thai dishes made me breathless.
 What became apparent was the dishes which affected me most contained coriander.
 I now know coriander causes me to become breathless very quickly, therefore I have eliminated it completely from my diet.

 While that works for me, I know many patients who do not experience any issues with coriander.
 What foods react with patients can vary so it's important to find out your own intolerances.

-For me, it’s been a gradual process and one that has reaped benefits.
-In saying that, I don’t think there’s anything wrong with eating these types of foods occasionally as a treat; they’re just not something I would eat as a regular part of my diet.
+For me, it has been a gradual process and one that has reaped benefits.
+In saying that, I do not think there's anything wrong with eating these types of foods occasionally as a treat; they are just not something I would eat as a regular part of my diet.
 Again, that works for me, it may not work for all patients.

 Blood testing such as a CRP blood test can help determine how much inflammation you have in your body and can be a useful tool for accessing the effects of making dietary changes.
 In my experience, these tests are not widely used for COPD patients.
 Patients I know who have had these tests done have registered high readings for inflammation.

 My personal experience in measuring inflammation after making dietary changes has revealed some stunning results.
 Over the years, when I have been tested for inflammation, my readings have been excessively high.
 After undertaking dietary changes and removing foods I react to, my last CRP test produced a very low reading.